chlocode/Web_Development/README.md

 ## Usage
 The HTML and CSS files in this repository can be used as components for various web development projects.
 Feel free to modify or build upon them as needed.
+Note that the projects have only been optimized for desktop screens.